bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 6. Reply to MarsEdit with the published post's metadata
 7. Shut itself down

-Some time later, a Nosillacastaway sees Allison's social media post about the new article (perhaps on the [Podfeet Slack](https://podfeet.com/slack)) and wants to read it, so they open the post's URL in their browser.
+Some time later, a NosillaCastaway sees Allison's social media post about the new article (perhaps on the [Podfeet Slack](https://podfeet.com/slack)) and wants to read it, so they open the post's URL in their browser.
 Let's assume it's Safari.

 Safari connects to the `podfeet.com` web server, and Apache creates a fresh worker process.
 That worker loads `mod_php`, then executes the WordPress code, which reads the article's content from the database, loads the theme and all the site's plugins from the WordPress extensions folder, builds the HTML, CSS, and JavaScript needed to render the page, and returns all that to Safari, which displays it.
 Again, this actually involves multiple requests to the server, but it will be handled by a single Apache worker, so we'll simplify it to a single request.